2001

 March 1993: Compiling programs

-How you go from thoughts of program construction to high level language programs, to assembler and
+How you go from thoughts of program construction to high level language programs, to assembler and finally, a running program on the machine

 February 1993: FTP